Haridwar Kumbh Mela: 1867: Improved sanitation and traffic management

 The pilgrim camp for the 1867 Mela was located a 9-mile strip of river-side land, and varied 2 to 6 miles in width at different places.
 According to a rough census of the pilgrim camp, taken on the night of 9 April 1867 by the British, the number of pilgrims was 2,855,966.
-The total number of pilgrims, including those who visited the camp before and after 9 April, was estimated at around 3 million.
+The total number of pilgrims, including those who visited the camp before and after 9 April, was estimated at 3 million.

 H.D.
 Robertson, the Magistrate of Saharanpur, led the Mela management.
 The administration strictly controlled the food supplies to prevent inflated prices, and ordered destruction of contaminated food to prevent outbreak of diseases.
 The 1867 Kumbh Mela was the first fair to officially involve the sanitary department of the British Indian government.
 Native policemen were deployed to detect cases of infectious disease, which people hid to avoid being quarantined and isolated from their relatives.
 In accordance with the Contagious Diseases Acts, the policemen also hunted down unregistered prostitutes and forced them to undergo medical tests.
 Public latrines and trenches for waste disposal were introduced during the 1867 Mela.
 However, they were not very popular with the pilgrims, many of whom continued open defecation near the fair site and in the nearby woods.
 A number of policemen were assigned to the "conservancy" duty, which involved preventing people from defecating in the open, and herding them to latrines.
 Many pilgrims, especially women, would abstain from relieving themselves during their 2-3-day stay at the fair.